tkilbour/asu-web-standards-bootstrap4/README.md

 npm install yarn -g
 ```
 Yarn is an alternative package manager to `npm`.
 In particular, yarn provides performance and added features for monorepos and other configuration elements in our project.

+### Install VS Code

+Browse to the [VS Code homepage](https://code.visualstudio.com/) and click on the Download button.
+Once VS Code is downloaded, run the install package to install the software on uyour computer.
+Later, after you have cloned this project into a development folder on your computer, launch VS Code and then open this project folder:

+1. Click on the File menu
+2. Click "Add Folder to Workspace"
+3. Begin exploring!

+A Workspace in VS Code is your project workspace and special settings you choose to configure for the project (vs global settings that affect the entire IDE and any projects you ever work on.)
+You can save your project as a Workspace [File->Save Workspace As], which makes it easier to track your project and reload it and your settings in the future.

 ![divider](./divider.png)